minio/docs-k8s/source/tenant-management/deploy-minio-tenant-using-commandline.rst

    * - :mc-cmd-option:`~kubectl minio tenant create storage-class`
      - The Kubernetes ``StorageClass`` to use when creating each PVC.
-       This example uses the MinIO :minio-git:`DirectCSI <direct-csi>` storage class.
+       This example uses the MinIO :minio-git:`DirectPV <directpv>` storage class.

    * - :mc-cmd-option:`~kubectl minio tenant create namespace`
      - The Kubernetes namespace in which to deploy the MinIO Tenant.